Mikejo5000/vsts-docs-pr/docs/project/navigation/index.md

 [!INCLUDE [temp](../../_shared/version-tfs-2017-through-vsts.md)]

 ::: moniker range="vsts"
-The web portal for Visual Studio Team Services (VSTS) is organized around a set of services&mdash;such as, **Code**, **Work**, **Build and Release**&mdash;as well as administrative pages and several task-specific features such as the search box.
+The web portal for Azure DevOps Services is organized around a set of services&mdash;such as, **Code**, **Work**, **Build and Release**&mdash;as well as administrative pages and several task-specific features such as the search box.
 Each service provides you with one or more pages which support a number of features and functional tasks.
 Within a page, you may then have a choice of options to select a specific artifact or add an artifact.

 ::: moniker-end